MANGA POST

 Introducing "Character Board" to support creating attractive characters!!

-What makes a story so captivating that readers get lost in it?
-Whether it's comics, movies, or novels, it's said that successful storylines follow common patterns that humans are drawn to.
 There seem to be countless tales out there that can make readers forget time, but when you boil it down, it's surprisingly simple and essentially the same.
 In the movie capital of Hollywood, this concept is already common knowledge, likened to climbing a mountain.

 Yeah!